ARTME3D/Desktop-Filament-Extruder-MK3/README.md

 Availible versions
 ===================
-Choose the branch für different Versions:
+Choose the branch für different Versions:MK3, MK3S, MK3.9.
-MK3
-MK3S
-MK3.9 - newest version with newest safety funktions

 How to change the languages:
 ===================